Global Gemology & Appraisals - Premier Jewelry Valuation Services

 Picture

-Tahitian black pearls typically range in size from 8mm to 14mm.
+Tahitian cultured pearls typically range in size from 8mm to 14mm, but can be as large as 20mm.

 Tahitian Pearl Gallery